Find out why it is worth visiting Dongchuan (东川) and when it is best to visit this place not too far from Kunming, in

-The best way to find one is to get to Dongchuan first and start looking for it.
-It’s always hard to find a hotel with a good location if you don’t know it very well the place.
-Alternatively, you can book this hotel, located in a very good position.
+The best way to find one is to get to Dongchuan first and look for it.
+It’s always hard to find a hotel with a good location if you don’t know very well the place.
+Alternatively, you can book this hotel, located in a very good location.

 What to see in Dongchuan (东川)

 Dongchuan Red Land extends for about 50km and is actually quite easy to explore.
 There are mainly two different itineraries, as seen in the map above, but the landmarks are not well marked along the road.

-The area is quite big so you can’t just walk around unless you are planning to stay there for several days.
-Better if you hire a private driver or book a private tour.
+The area is quite big, so you can’t just walk around unless you plan to stay there for several days.
+Hiring a private driver or booking a private tour makes the trip much easier.

 The best place to take pictures at sunset is the Sunset Valley, Luoxiagou (落霞沟).

-Luoxiagou is the only area with some touristic structures and for this reason, you have to pay a small fee to access the panoramic platform.
+Luoxiagou is the only area with some touristic structures, so you have to pay a small fee to access the panoramic platform.

-The suggested spot (by the tourism bureau) to take pictures of the sunrise is called Hit Horse Hole, in Chinese Damakan (打马坎).
-When I traveled there the weather was bad and I didn’t take any good pictures but honestly, of all the places that I’ve seen, this doesn’t seem to be particularly beautiful.
+The suggested spot (by the tourism bureau) to take sunrise pictures is Hit Horse Hole in Chinese Damakan (打马坎).
+When I traveled there, the weather was not the best, and I didn’t take any good pictures, but honestly, of all the places I’ve seen, this doesn’t seem particularly beautiful.
 It is also quite hard to find it since there are no indications.

 The best spot to take pictures, during the day and at sunrise, is called Embroidery Garden, in Chinese: Jinxiuyuan (锦绣园).